 Fortunately, identification and treatment of woodworm is fairly simple, as long as there is an accurate understanding of the scale of the problem and what species of beetle is causing the issue.

 Woodworm is usually quite easy to notice and identify.
 The most obvious symptoms of woodworm are small holes in the surface of affected wood.
 These holes are usually 1-2mm in diameter and are created as the adult beetles leave the wood.
 Often, these holes have a very fine, sawdust-like substance called frass around them – another remnant of the adult beetle’s departure from the wood.

 Some less common signs of woodworm include weak or crumbling timber or visible tunnels where the larvae have travelled through the wood.
-If you notice any of these signs, it’s always advisable to get a fully-qualified (CSRT or CSTDB trained) expert to investigate the issue further and identify the most appropriate treatment.
+If you notice any of these signs, it’s always advisable to get a fully-qualified (CSRT or CSTDB trained) expert, like Garratt's to investigate the issue further and identify the most appropriate treatment.

 If you have identified a cause for concern, then it’s time to investigate treating the woodworm.
 The most important point to keep in mind is that whilst the majority of woodworm problems are the result of the Common Furniture Beetle, this doesn’t mean that they all are.
 Unfortunately, the treatments that work effectively on the Common Furniture Beetle don’t always work on the other species and furthermore, some of the other types of beetle that cause woodworm can be much more destructive if left unchecked.
 This is why it’s essential for you to get a professional survey conducted as soon as possible, as the surveyor will be able to identify the particular species of beetle and in turn, select the most suitable treatment method.